 What can be done to ensure that your institution is not leaving money behind in unclaimed awards?
 How do you ensure that your beneficiaries’ or customers’ interests are represented, and you are exercising the best possible portfolio monitoring practices?
 And most importantly, how do you do this with the limited resources, time, information, and experience at your disposal?

 The answer is to implement best practices.
 Best practices are the equivalent of compound interest.
-The same way that money multiplies through compound interest, the effects of best practices multiply as you repeat them.
+In the same way that money multiplies through compound interest, the effects of best practices multiply as you repeat them.
 They seem to make little difference on any given day and yet the impact over months and years can be enormous.
 It is only when looking back two, five, or perhaps ten years later that the value of good habits and the cost of bad ones becomes strikingly apparent.

 The following ten items form the best portfolio monitoring practices for limiting unclaimed funds and helping trustees and management carry out their fiduciary responsibilities: